-C.1.29 State the number of meetings held by the Board of Directors during th if appropriate, how many times the Board has met without the Chairm with specific instructions will be considered attendances: [n Number of board meetings Number of board meetings held without the chairman 11 Number of board meetings field without the chairman U Indicate the number of meetings held by the different Committees of the e Board: Committee No. meetings EXECUTIVE COMMITTEE 6 AUDIT AND COMPLIANCE COMMITTEE 6 NOMINATION AND REMUNERATION COMMITTEE 5 STRATEGY AND INVESTMENT COMMITTEE 0 Attendance of directors 11 % attendance over total votes during the year 100.00% C.1.31 Are the separate and consolidated annual accounts submitted to the Epreviously certified?
-Board for approval YES □ NO ⊠ If yes, name the person(s) who certify the separate or consolidated at the company before they are approved by the Board: nnual accounts of C.1.32 Explain the mechanisms, if any, established by the Board to avoid a report on the separate and consolidated accounts laid before the General Relations with the auditors are expressly regulated in Article 19 of the Regulations of the stipulates that the Board shall endeavour to draw up the Annual Accounts in such a way qualified Auditors' report.

-Article 13.3 of the Regulations of the Board gives the Audit and Compliance Committee certain powers to ensure that the Annual Accounts are filed without a qualified auditors' report (see section C.2.4 of this Report).

-Within the specific duties attributed to the board in certain areas, Article 7.1 of the Regulations establishes that the Board shall see that the separate and consolidated Annual Accounts and Directors' Reports give a true and fair view of the equity, financial position and results of the company, as stipulated in law, and each and all of the Directors shall have all the necessary information before signing the Annual Accounts.

-YES 3 NO X C 1 3/ Evolain the nrocedure for annointment and remova l of the Secretary of the Roard indicating whether the Nomination Committee has issued a report for such appointment and removal and whether they were approved by the full board.
+C.1.29 State the number of meetings held by the Board of Directors during the if appropriate, how many times the Board has met without the Chairm with specific instructions will be considered attendances: nan.
+Proxies made Number of board meetings 11 Number of board meetings held without the chairman 0 Indicate the number of meetings held by the different Committees of the ne Board: Committee No. meetings EXECUTIVE COMMITTEE 6 AUDIT AND COMPLIANCE COMMITTEE 6 NOMINATION AND REMUNERATION COMMITTEE 5 STRATEGY AND INVESTMENT COMMITTEE 0 C.1.30 State the number of meetings held by the Board during the period a members.
+Proxies made with specific instructions will be considered a % attendance over total votes during the year 100.00% % attenuance over total votes during the year 100.00% C.1.31 Are the separate and consolidated annual accounts submitted to the Epreviously certified?
+YES NO If yes, name the person(s) who certify the separate or consolidated at the company before they are approved by the Board: C.1.32 Explain the mechanisms, if any, established by the Board to avoid a report on the separate and consolidated accounts laid before the General Relations with the auditors are expressly regulated in Article 19 of the Regulations of the eral Meeting. stipulates that the Board shall endeavour to draw up the Annual Accounts in such a way qualified Auditors' report. as to avoid a Within the specific duties attributed to the board in certain areas, Article 7.1 of the Regu that the Board shall see that the separate and consolidated Annual Accounts and Direct true and fair view of the equity, financial position and results of the company, as stipulat and all of the Directors shall have all the necessary information before signing the Annual Accounts and all of the Directors shall have all the necessary information before signing the Annual Accounts and Directors shall have all the necessary information before signing the Annual Accounts and Directors shall have all the necessary information before signing the Annual Accounts and Directors shall have all the necessary information before signing the Annual Accounts and Directors shall have all the necessary information before signing the Annual Accounts and Directors shall be accounted by the company of the C tors' Reports give a ed in law, and each Article 13.3 of the Regulations of the Board gives the Audit and Compliance Committee ensure that the Annual Accounts are filed without a qualified auditors' report (see section C.1.33 Is the Secretary of the Board a Director?
+YES □ NO ⊠ C.1.34 Explain the procedure for appointment and removal of the Secret indicating whether the Nomination Committee has issued a report for and removal and whether they were approved by the full board.